pingidentity/pingone-go-client/pingone/docs/DavinciConnectorInstanceLinks.md

 NewDaVinciConnectorInstanceLinksWithDefaults instantiates a new DaVinciConnectorInstanceLinks object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetEnvironment

+`func (o *DaVinciConnectorInstanceLinks) GetEnvironment() JSONHALLink`

+GetEnvironment returns the Environment field if non-nil, zero value otherwise.

+### GetEnvironmentOk

+`func (o *DaVinciConnectorInstanceLinks) GetEnvironmentOk() (*JSONHALLink, bool)`

+GetEnvironmentOk returns a tuple with the Environment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnvironment

+`func (o *DaVinciConnectorInstanceLinks) SetEnvironment(v JSONHALLink)`

+SetEnvironment sets Environment field to given value.

+### GetSelf

+`func (o *DaVinciConnectorInstanceLinks) GetSelf() JSONHALLink`

+GetSelf returns the Self field if non-nil, zero value otherwise.

+### GetSelfOk

+`func (o *DaVinciConnectorInstanceLinks) GetSelfOk() (*JSONHALLink, bool)`

+GetSelfOk returns a tuple with the Self field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSelf

+`func (o *DaVinciConnectorInstanceLinks) SetSelf(v JSONHALLink)`

+SetSelf sets Self field to given value.

+### GetConnectorInstanceClone

+`func (o *DaVinciConnectorInstanceLinks) GetConnectorInstanceClone() JSONHALLink`

+GetConnectorInstanceClone returns the ConnectorInstanceClone field if non-nil, zero value otherwise.

+### GetConnectorInstanceCloneOk

+`func (o *DaVinciConnectorInstanceLinks) GetConnectorInstanceCloneOk() (*JSONHALLink, bool)`

+GetConnectorInstanceCloneOk returns a tuple with the ConnectorInstanceClone field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConnectorInstanceClone

+`func (o *DaVinciConnectorInstanceLinks) SetConnectorInstanceClone(v JSONHALLink)`

+SetConnectorInstanceClone sets ConnectorInstanceClone field to given value.

 ### GetApplications